"""

 :raises TypeError: If the output tensor is not a LabelTensor.

-:raises RuntimeError: If the velocity field is not in the output labels.
+:raises RuntimeError: If the velocity field is not a subset of the output

 :return: The computed advection tensor.